 8 And the sucking child shall play on the hole of the asp, and the weaned child shall put his hand on the cockatrice’ den.

-The earth will become full of the knowledge of the Lord after The Sign of His Coming arrives and thereafter.
+The earth will become full of the knowledge of the Lord after The Sign of His Coming.

 [EARTH FULL OF KNOWLEDGE OF THE LORD]